 The view was breathtaking; two other volcanoes in the distance, with a crater like tucked in beside and all the land in-between.
 Brian took one of his favourite photos there.

 When I took off my runners to see my dirt caked, calloused feet, it was totally worth it.

 Nicaragua really brought me back to being a kid again: getting dirty, flying down hills, camping under the stars – not to mention scooting around with the wind in my hair!
 This is why I just love backpacking in Nicaragua!

-Coming down from the laidback and easy-going pace of El Salvador where we had our own vacation inception (that does make sense, trust us), Nicaragua represented a country where we went back to basics, back to pure backpacking.
+Coming down from the laidback and easy-going pace of El Salvador where we had our own vacation inception (that does make sense, trust me), Nicaragua represented a country where we went back to basics, back to pure backpacking.

 Pretty much everyone we met who travelled through Central America said the same thing, that of all the countries they went to, Guatemala and Nicaragua were people’s favourites.

 As we had already travelled to Guatemala, a country that certainly lived up to its reputation, that only seemed to heighten our sense of excitement to finally be backpacking to Nicaragua.